Helping the Children

 On January 12, 2010, a 7.0 magnitude earthquake struck Haiti near the city of Port-au-Prince.
 According to USAID, more than 230,000 people were killed as a result of the earthquake.
 The devastation and death caused by this catastrophe left thousands of orphans roaming the streets of the collapsed city —adding to the 300,000+ orphans in Haiti prior the earthquake.
 While many agencies and government organizations provided short-term relief, Kids Alive has developed a long-term strategy to help heal the children who have been left behind.

 Since the disaster the number of children in our school and homes has quadrupled.
 Kids Alive provides an education, nutritious meals, medical care and the love of Christ to these orphaned, abandoned, extremely poor, and hurting children.
-And the construction of the Haiti Children's Village to serve all these children has just begun.
+And the construction of the Haiti Children's Village to serve all these children is underway.
 It’s a large endeavor.
 But with the help of supporters, these young lives will be transformed from victims to Godly men and women who will be the future of Haiti.

 Support Brent and Letitia Jefkins